yvt-ee/MUGC-Language-Detection/Deploy ML Models on AWS ECS using Docker and FastAPI/README.md

-On this step, we are going to put the model we trained on Docker hub so we can use it on AWS ECS.

-step1: Fist, we need to have the trained model

-step2: Second, we create the [Model Inference script](https://github.com/yvt-ee/MUGC-Language-Detection/blob/main/Deploy%20ML%20Models%20on%20AWS%20ECS%20using%20Docker%20and%20FastAPI/app/model/model_inference.py)

-step3: we create the [FastAPI App](https://github.com/yvt-ee/MUGC-Language-Detection/blob/main/Deploy%20ML%20Models%20on%20AWS%20ECS%20using%20Docker%20and%20FastAPI/app/main.py)
+# Deploying a Trained Machine Learning Model as an Interactive Web Application

+After training the ML model using Jupyter Notebook or another tool, we build an interactive website to showcase the value of our work.

+In this guide, we will focus on app development rather than model training, and will walk you through the process of deploying the trained model as a web application using FastAPI and Docker, and finally hosting it on AWS ECS.

+### Step1: Obtain the Trained Model

+First, ensure that you have the trained machine learning model saved in a format that can be easily loaded (such as .pkl or .h5).
+This model will be used for inference in your application.

+### Step2: Create the Model Inference Script
+To perform model inference, create a Python script that loads the trained model and runs predictions.
+You can reference an example from [this script.](https://github.com/yvt-ee/MUGC-Language-Detection/blob/main/Deploy%20ML%20Models%20on%20AWS%20ECS%20using%20Docker%20and%20FastAPI/app/model/model_inference.py)

-step4: we [Dockerize](https://github.com/yvt-ee/MUGC-Language-Detection/blob/main/Deploy%20ML%20Models%20on%20AWS%20ECS%20using%20Docker%20and%20FastAPI/Dockerfile) the above FastAPI App
+### Step3: Build the FastAPI Application

-And we run the docker on your local machine and go to the project’s root dir and then execute the below commands in the terminal
+Next, develop a FastAPI application to serve your model.
+This app will expose an API endpoint for users to send data and receive predictions.
+You can refer to this example[FastAPI App.](https://github.com/yvt-ee/MUGC-Language-Detection/blob/main/Deploy%20ML%20Models%20on%20AWS%20ECS%20using%20Docker%20and%20FastAPI/app/main.py)

+### Step 4: Dockerize the FastAPI Application
+Once your FastAPI app is ready, you'll need to containerize it using Docker.
+This allows the app to run consistently in any environment.
+Here's the following [Dockerize example](https://github.com/yvt-ee/MUGC-Language-Detection/blob/main/Deploy%20ML%20Models%20on%20AWS%20ECS%20using%20Docker%20and%20FastAPI/Dockerfile)

+To build the Docker image, navigate to your project’s root directory and run:

 ```python
 docker build -t <your_docker_hub_username>/language-detection-app .
 ```

-Once the image is built then we can run the container by using below command.
+Once the image is built, you can run the container with:

 ```python
 docker run -p 80:80 <your_docker_hub_username>/language-detection-app